magit/emacsql/README.md

 Due to a [long-standing Emacs bug][batch], EmacSQL cannot be used in Emacs' "-batch" mode on Windows, which includes running the EmacSQL test suite from the Makefile.
+However, it will still work properly within Cygwin.

 ## Example Usage